 Residents may stop by either fire station to have their blood pressure taken.
 We recommend that you call ahead, at 614-583-5100, to make sure staff is available.

-At a family’s invitation, members of the CARES team will schedule a home visit to meet individuals with cognitive, communication, or mobility impairments or complex medical needs.
-The team will gather pertinent information about the specific needs of the individual, perform a basic home safety inspection, collaborate with the family to prepare, and work with everyone to develop a trusting relationship in case of any future emergency situations.
-The information gathered by the CARES team–all confidential–can be used by the City’s emergency services, to provide the best level of care and compassion to the individuals on the registry.
-The CARES registry is also tied into the mobile data terminals in the city’s vehicles via the dispatching team at the Northwest Regional Emergency Communications Center.
+At a family’s invitation, members of the UA CARES team will schedule a home visit to meet individuals with cognitive, communication, or mobility impairments or complex medical needs.
+The team will gather pertinent information about the specific needs of the individual, perform a basic home safety evaluation, collaborate with the family to prepare, and work with everyone to develop a trusting relationship in case of any future emergency situations.
+The information gathered by the UA CARES team–all confidential–can be used by the City’s emergency services, to provide the best level of care and compassion to the individuals on the registry.

 To find out more about the UA CARES Registry, contact [email protected] or 614-583-5352.